ianfhunter/GNOLL/CONTRIBUTING.md

 # Ground Rules

+## Leadership
+ * The [main author](https://github.com/ianfhunter/) has final decision and override authority for this project.
+This includes acceptance/denial/postphonement of features and contributions, ownership of financial contributions, enforcement of policies and discussion with third-parties.

 ## Guidelines
  * Do work on branches and create Pull Requests to the master branch when ready.
  * Work cannot be merged unless passing all tests and build regressions.